Master of Science in Physician Assistant Studies (CUAA)

 Credential Awarded

-The proposed Physician Assistant program will grant the Master of Science in Physician Assistant Studies (MSPAS) degree.
+The proposed Physician Assistant Program will grant the Master of Science in Physician Assistant Studies (MSPAS) degree.
 The graduate is then eligible to take the PANCE (Physician Assistant National Certifying Examination) administered by the NCCPA (National Commission on Certification of Physician Assistants).

-Program Outcomes
+Program Goals

 The goals of this program are to:

-Program Learning Outcomes
+Program Learning Outcomes (Competencies)

 Student Performance Requirements